awslabs/agents-for-amazon-bedrock-blueprints/README.md

 ## Examples

-To view a library of templates leveraging the `agents-for-amazaon-bedrock-blueprints` and a library of prompts, please see our [Bedrock Samples Repository](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/agents-for-bedrock/agent-blueprint-templates).
+To view a library of templates leveraging the `agents-for-amazon-bedrock-blueprints` and a library of prompts, please see our [Bedrock Samples Repository](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/agents-for-bedrock/agent-blueprint-templates).

 ## Key Components